MagicMango54123/Nabhans_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 # First Milestone: Breadboard Prototype

-I will build my project using the prototype I currently have on a breadboard.
-I will want to customize it more and add features that will help the user even more.
-Then once I finish and finalize that I will put all of this on a perf board and solder it on.
-After I finish that I will find a comfortable way for the user to wear it.
+## Parts
 There are 7 different parts.
-A slide switch, LED, 200 ohms resistor, ultrasonic sensor, Arduino nano, buzzer, and DC 3V vibration motor.
-A slide switch is a switch that slides between 2 settings and I use it to switch between the buzzer and the motor.
-A LED is a semiconductor device that emits light when current flows through it and is used to indicate if the circuit is working.
-A 200 ohms resistor is a  resistor that limits the flow of electrons through a circuit to around 200 ohms.
-An ultrasonic sensor is an electronic device that measures the distance of a target object by emitting ultrasonic sound waves and converts the reflected sound into an electrical signal.
+-  A slide switch: a switch that slides between 2 settings and I use it to switch between the buzzer and the motor.
+-  LED: a semiconductor device that emits light when current flows through it and is used to indicate if the circuit is working.
+-  200 ohms resistor: a  resistor that limits the flow of electrons through a circuit to around 200 ohms.
+-  ultrasonic sensor: an electronic device that measures the distance of a target object by emitting ultrasonic sound waves and converts the reflected sound into an electrical signal.
 Then those signals are used to turn on either the buzzer or the motor.
-An Arduino Nano is kinda like the brain of the whole thing.
+-  Arduino nano: is kinda like the brain of the whole thing.
 It is a microcontroller that reads inputs and gives outputs.
-A buzzer is an audio signaler device that is used to indicate to the user that something is close by.
-A DC 3V vibration motor is a small motor that vibrates when something is close by.
+-  buzzer: an audio signaler device that is used to indicate to the user that something is close by.

-Some technical progress I have made so far was designing on the breadboard, completing the breadboard, putting the code in, testing if it works, and completing my first milestone.

-Some challenges for future milestones are that I need to find out what customizations I need to implement, the parts needed to do that, how to implement that onto a perf board, and find a way to put the perf board on something that is easy to wear.
-One thing I'm not sure it will be a challenge or not will possibly be Bluetooth.

-My basic plan is to add some features to the current circuit, put that onto a perf board, find a comfortable mount for the perf board, and find a good place to keep it
+-  DC 3V vibration motor: a small motor that vibrates when something is close by.
+-
+## Progress
+In terms of technical progress, I finished creating and designing a working prototype, while also documenting every step of the processes.
+I created my working prototype using all the parts mentioned above.
+Thanks to the functionality of the breadboard I was able to test and try out different iterations of the prototype to find a way to make it work perfectly.
+Once I found the perfect layout for the mechanical parts, I put the code into the circuit and started to test it out.

+ ## Challenges
+Some challenges were just finding out how to even start on the breadboard.
+I was completely lost at first and didn't know what I was doing.
+But with a little bit of guidance and knowledge, I figured out how to do it and do anything I like now.

+## What is next
+What's next is to finish my second milestone by researching what I will do to customize my project and add features users may need.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/d5VwIi9DM20" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>